qmk/qmk_firmware/keyboards/afternoonlabs/southern_breeze/keymaps/default/readme.md

-# Default Southern Breeze Layout + VIA support
+# Default Southern Breeze Layout

-This is the default suggested layout for the Southern Breeze Split Keyboard (with the arrow cluster on the left half), with VIA support.
+This is the default suggested layout for the Southern Breeze Split Keyboard (with the arrow cluster on the left half).